Burak Demirboğa: 2018–2019 season

 Demirboğa began the season with finishing ninth at the 2018 CS Ondrej Nepela Trophy.
 He then went on to win his second consecutive title at the 2019 Turkish Championships.

 Selected to compete at the 2019 European Championships in Minsk, Belarus, Demirboğa placed twenty-eighth.
 He also went on to win the bronze medal at the 2019 Dragon Trophy.
 Demirboğa ended his season with finishing thirtieth at the 2019 World Championships in Saitama, Japan.

-2019–20
+2019–20 season

 Demirboğa started his season at the 2019 CS Nebelhorn Trophy, placing ninth.
 He also went on to win the bronze medal at the 2019 Halloween Cup.

 At the 2020 Turkish Championships, Demirboğa won the gold medal.
 He then competed at the 2020 Sofia Trophy, winning the silver medal.

 Competing at the 2020 European Championships in Graz, Austria, where he finished twenty-fourth.

 While Demirboğa was assigned to compete at the 2020 World Championships in Montreal, Quebec, the event was ultimately cancelled due to rising concerns regarding the COVID-19 pandemic.